TDBarnhouse/Port-Scanner/README.md

 ```

 # Usage
-To run the program, open a terminal at the cloned repository folder and run the following:
+To run the program, open a terminal at the cloned repository directory and run the following:

 ```bash
 python3 scanner.py <target>